ayw2026/ayw2026.github.io/_pages/info.md

 ## Abstract Submission, Deadline 10 December 2025

 - Authors can submit an abstract to give a short presentation of their work by filling out the **Abstract Registration Form** (link to the form will be available soon).
-- Submitted abstracts must be limited to one page in length (including references), both in PDF and source file formats (.zip), using the provided LaTeX template available in the submission form.
+- Submitted abstracts must be limited to one page in length (including references).
+Please use either the LaTeX or the Word template available [here](https://drive.google.com/file/d/1CvrwMNoGrqzNArSUvv-OT2wt7OgIZw5a/view?usp=share_link) and upload a ZIP file containing all source files and a PDF version of your abstract.
 Please name your PDF file as `SURNAME_NAME_10AYW` and the ZIP archive as `SURNAME_NAME_10AYW.zip`.
 - The acceptance of the contribution will be notified to the author by email by December 23, 2025.
 - Please note that each author can give at most one talk during the event.